 Wheal Annah is a straightforward N gauge (9mm gauge) layout with the theme inspired by Cornish china clay operations from the 1970s and 1980s.
-This is my fifth portable layout suitable for exhibition use and one of the smallest I have ever built.
-The building of the layout has been featured in Hornby Magazine over the last five months of 2014 and is now nearing completion.
+This is my fifth portable layout suitable for exhibition use and one of the smallest I have ever built – my OO gauge Loch Dhu Distillery being smaller.
+The building of the layout has been featured in Hornby Magazine over the last five months of 2014 and it is now complete and ready for exhibiting.

 Research and planning is essential – make sure your layout plan includes some way of running a loco or two round your train and be sure that shunting necks will accommodate the longest loco or pair of locos you are likely to use.